 - An environmental scan of federal resources aimed at child sexual abuse (with Daniel Webster)

-- Convening a consortium of experts on domestic child sex trafficking (with Judith Bass)
+- Convening a consortium of experts on domestic child sex trafficking (with Dr. Judith Bass)

 - Secondary data analysis of a longitudinal research study to identify risk and protective factors associated with perpetration of sexual abuse (with Drs.
 Nicholas Ialongo, William Eaton, and Cindy Schaeffer)